freeCodeCamp/freeCodeCamp/guide/english/c/ternary-operator/index.md

 ## Ternary Operator

-Programmers use ternary operators in C for decision making inplace of conditional statements **if** and **else**.
-The ternary operator is an operator that takes three arguments.
-The first argument is a comparison argument, the second is the result upon a true comparison, and the third is the result upon a false comparison.
-If it helps you can think of the operator as shortened way of writing an if-else statement.

-Here's a simple decision-making example using **if** and **else**:
+The ternary operator in C is a shorthand for simple **if/else** statements.

+It takes three arguments:
+1. An condition
+2. The result if the condition evaluates to true
+3. The result if the condition evaluates to false

+### Syntax

+`condition ? value_if_true : value_if_false`

+`value_if_true` and `value_if_false` must have the same type, and must be simple expressions not full statements.

+### Example

+Here's an example without the ternary operator:

 ```c
 int a = 10, b = 20, c;